andreasdominik/Susi/docs/src/pages/nlu.md

 as well as `"Please open the rollershutter in the kitchen and get me a coffee"`.

-##### match phrase type ordered
+##### match phrase type `ordered`
-Match phrases of type 'ordered' follow the same rules but are more vague, as only all elements of the match phrase must be present in the command in the correct order.
-Additional words may be present before, after or inbetween the specified elements.
+Match phrases of type `ordered` follow the same rules but are much more vague, as only all elements of the match phrase must be present in the command in the correct order.
+Additional words may be occure before, after or inbetween the specified elements.

 #### Example file nlu.xx.toml for the rollershutter skill:

-A complete (but very simple and not yet sufficent) example nlu configuration file is shown in a version for 3 different languages.
+A complete (but very simple and not yet sufficent) example nlu configuration file is shown in versions for 3 different languages.
 It must be pointet out, that the slot values extracted to the intent and sent to the skill code are exactly the same for all languages, which makes it easy to